 Permits for both Gir National Park (Gir Jungle Trail) and Gir Interpretation Zone (Devalia Safari Park) can be booked online here.
 The earliest that bookings can be made is three months in advance, and the latest is 48 hours beforehand.
 Only 30 vehicles are allowed in the national park at a time, so permits for the Gir Jungle Trail are limited.

 Do note that all permits for the Gir Jungle Trail MUST be obtained online.
 This decision was made in late 2015 to prevent touts from selling permits to visitors.
 It's not mandatory to make bookings for Devalia Safari Park online.

 Certain types of private vehicles are allowed in the park but only if they use petrol.
 A driver and guide are still required.

 Where to Stay

-An excellent eco-friendly option is Asiatic Lion Lodge.
-It opened in early 2014 and is the first eco-tourism project at Gir.
+Another top eco-friendly option is Asiatic Lion Lodge.
+It opened in early 2014 and was the first eco-tourism project at Gir.